jyguo1729/Cipher/README.md

 TODO:
 - Exclude some combinition of e and n which may crack this algorithm.
-- try to demonstrate to crack this algorithm when bits for `n` is small.
+- try to demonstrate how to crack this algorithm when bits for `n` is small.